camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/terraform-setup.md

 Terraform can define outputs to make the retrieval of values generated as part of the execution easier; for example, DB endpoints or values required for the Helm setup.

-1. In the folder where your `config.tf` resides, create an additional `output.tf`
+1. In the folder where your `config.tf` resides, create an additional `output.tf`.
 2. Paste the following content to expose those variables:

 ```hcl